-In a normal year1 we have 100 events taking place in 12 countries.
-We currently employ ca. 900 people in 15 global offices.
+In a normal year1 we have ca. 75 events taking place in 11 countries.
+We currently employ ca. 800 people in 14 global offices.
 We are aware that a number of countries in which we operate have a higher Modern Slavery risk than others (for example, Indonesia, India)2.
 In addition, our events include certain industry sectors where Modern Slavery may be more prevalent, for example in the construction or manufacturing sectors.

-1 As a result of the COVID-19 pandemic the number of events taking place has significantly reduced this year
+1 As a result of the ongoing COVID-19 pandemic the number of events taking place this year was lower than in a normal year

-$^{^{\}rm 2}$ The Global Slavery Index 2018: Walk Free Foundation
+2 The Global Slavery Index 2018: Walk Free Foundation